Famous/framework/control-flow.md

         }
     });

-If a objects are given as the array elements returned by the `$repeat` behavior, the properties of those object will be sent as event messages to each repeated component as it is initialized.
+If objects are given as the array elements returned by the `$repeat` behavior, the properties of those objects will be sent as event messages to each repeated component as it is initialized.

 ## $yield